 - Lord, let every step I take bring me closer to my accomplishment in you.

-• SYMBOL: A walking stick
+You who are my light and my joy, guide my steps. - SYMBOL: A walking stick

 - Organise and take part in a little one day pilgrimage, either alone or in a team.
 On returning, share about the experience, or describe it in a pilgrim journal.